brashrebel/wp-activity/readme.txt

 == ChangeLog ==

+= 0.9.1 = (Development version)
+* Fixed a XSS vulnerability (Thx again to Julio - http://www.boiteaweb.fr)
+* Admin panel improved
+* Activity archive link in frontend

 = 0.9 =
 * improved shortcode - now with parameters.
 * possible use of an alternate css file in theme directory - avoid erasing css tweaks with plugin updates.

 = 0.8.2 =
 * Use of a cookie instead of a session var.
-* Fixed a CSRF vulnerability (Thx to Julio - www.boiteaweb.fr)
+* Fixed a CSRF vulnerability (Thx to Julio - http://www.boiteaweb.fr)

 = 0.8.1.1 =
 * Bug fix that prevented activity to be displayed in frontend.